Jarno458/TsRandomizer/ReadMe.md

 For questions / remarks and feedback, feel free to join the #randomizer channel on the offical timespinner discord https://discord.gg/Bv6ejQz1

 # Instalation \ Startup
-Download TsRandomizer.exe from the release page https://github.com/JarnoWesthof/TsRandomizer/releases
+Download latests TsRandomizer.exe from the release page https://github.com/JarnoWesthof/TsRandomizer/releases

 Just copy the TsRandomizer.exe to the same folder as Timespinner.exe is located, and start TsRandomizer.exe to start the game with the randomizer enabled, or Timespinner.exe to start the game normaly